Rayyan501/AI-Powered-Food-Recommendation-System/README.md

 ## ✅ How to Use

-1. Run the Jupyter Notebook to explore the data analysis and model training
+1. Run the all in one Jupyter Notebook to explore the data analysis and model training
-2. Try out the recommendation engine with custom food inputs
+2. Try out the recommendation system at the end
-3. Extend it into a web app using your preferred frontend/backend stack